vmdo2/Pokemon/README.md

 ## Submission Details

 Here's what you will need to submit:
 1. Create a private repository on GitLab.
-Make sure "Initialize this repository with a README" is **not** checked.
+Make sure "Initialize this repository with a README" is **not** checked. **Do not clone this repository, steps 2-4 set up the local GitLab repo for you.**
 2. On local machine, run `npx create-react-app mp2` to create starter code and `cd mp2` to enter into react app directory. **Do not clone your git repo and run create-react-app in it**.
 The `create-react-app` will set up the git environment for you.
 3. Add url of the private repository you created as the remote url for your react app.
 ```